redhat-cop/global-load-balancer-operator/readme.md

 Health checks are supported by this provider.

+## Google Global Load Balancer provider

+Google Global Load Balancer provider creates a global IP that will load balance directly to the nodes and node port of the service in the GlobalDNSRecord.
+It sets a maximum of 100 connections per node (currently hard coded).
+It supports TCP-session affinity.
+The `loadBalancingPolicy` field will be ignored by this provider.

+Health checks are supported by this provider and are mandatory.

 ## Global Route Auto Discovery

 The above examples showed how to create global DNS records.
 This can be good in some situations, but most of the times in an openshift deployment global DNS records will point to routes that are intended to be global.